Have you been paying attention to the SEO on your website for some time? If so, you must learn about calculating roi for seo.

 (Value of Conversions – Cost of Investment) / Cost of Investment

 Let’s see how it works with the help of a simple example.
-First, we will assume that your SEO strategy has generated a monetary value of around AU$400,000, while the cost of investment is AUS$50,000.
+First, we will assume that your SEO strategy has generated a monetary value of around AU$400,000, while the investment cost is AUS$50,000.

 Feeding the values into the formula, we get (AU$400,000 – AUS$50,000) / AUS$50,000 = 7

 So, your SEO ROI for every AU$1 spent is approximately AU$7.
 In other words, you have had an ROI of 700% over time if we multiply the ROI value by 100.
 Similarly, you can use the formula to calculate your ROI from SEO irrespective of the time duration that’s being considered.
-Just make sure that the other values are correct to get the most accurate costs and returns.
+Ensure the other values are correct for the most accurate costs and returns.

-While finding the right SEO ROI, we realised that most businesses have a multi-channel approach for lead generation.
-Hence, when a lead is finally turning into a customer, they can arrive from an organic search or even through a PPC ad.
+While finding the right SEO ROI, we realised that most businesses have a multi-channel approach to lead generation.
+Hence, when a lead finally turns into a customer, they can arrive through an organic search or a PPC ad.

 When we checked Google Analytics, it showed Last Non-Direct Click conversions as the default conversions attributed for calculations.
-So, what it ends up doing is calculating the value by only taking into account the last channel used by a visitor to your site.
+So, it calculates the value by only considering the last marketing channel used by a visitor to your site.
 But, in reality, most visitors have multiple interactions with a website before converting into a customer.

-There’s no need to worry, as you can fix the default setting by going to the “Conversions” section.
+There’s no need to worry; you can fix the default setting by going to the “Conversions” section.
 Here, you can select the “Multi-Channel Funnels” option and then the “Assisted Conversions” option to get a detailed view of the different values.

 Measuring Your Return On Investment

 That’s everything we had to tell you about calculating the ROI of your SEO.
-We understand that some parts may sound a bit confusing if you’re new to it.
-But, we can assure you that the process gets much easier once you start doing the calculations regularly.
+We understand that some parts may sound confusing if you’re new to them.
+But we assure you that the process gets much easier once you start doing the calculations regularly.